OMGerEDU/Admin_panel/generated_supabase_schema.txt

 drop policy if exists "Users can insert numbers" on public.numbers;
 create policy "Users can insert numbers" on public.numbers for insert with check (auth.uid() = user_id);

+drop policy if exists "Users can update own numbers" on public.numbers;
+create policy "Users can update own numbers" on public.numbers for update using (auth.uid() = user_id);

+drop policy if exists "Users can delete own numbers" on public.numbers;
+create policy "Users can delete own numbers" on public.numbers for delete using (auth.uid() = user_id);

 -- CHATS Table
 create table if not exists public.chats (